-She’d move up and down the rows of desks, filled with tiny, crouched figures, hovering over lined paper and clutching #2 pencils.
-Filling the aisle with her middle-age width and Avon perfume, I’d feel the warmth of her body and breath as she leaned over me and sighed.
+She moves up and down the rows of desks, filled with tiny, crouched figures, hovering over lined paper, clutching #2 pencils.
+Filling the aisle with her middle-age width and Avon perfume, I feel the warmth of her body and breath as she leans over me and sighs.

 I thought I was doing it right.
-The letters on my paper looked pretty much like everyone else’s.
+The letters on my paper look pretty much like everyone else’s.
+Pretty much.

-But every time she stopped at my desk, she’d gently, but very firmly cup her hand over mine and squeeze, until she forced my tiny, anxious fingers to curl around the long, yellow pencil with the well-worn pink eraser.
+But every time she stops at my desk, she gently, but very firmly cups her hand over mine and squeezes, until she forces my tiny, anxious fingers to curl around the long, yellow pencil with the well-worn pink eraser.

-“A firm grasp,” she’d say, trying to sound patient about my substandard pencil holding ability, “is the key to proper penmanship, my dear.”
+“A firm grasp,” she says, trying to sound patient about my substandard pencil holding, “is the key to proper penmanship, my dear.”

-Not wanting to disappoint her – again – I’d clench that pencil as if my very breathing depended on it, until my fingers cramped from it, and the lead of the pencil pressed so hard against the paper that the letters bulged through the opposite side.
+Not wanting to disappoint her – again – I clench that pencil as if my very breathing depends upon it, until my fingers cramp from it, and the lead of the pencil presses so hard against the paper that the letters bulge through the opposite side.